Sevenoaks Circular Walk

 Walk Options

-The Padwell Arms and the Snail in Stone Street were formerly pub lunch options on this walk, but have now permanently closed.
+The main walk does not have a pub stop (though you can have lunch at the National Trust cafe at Ightham Mote: see below).
 An optional extra loop has therefore been added to the walk taking you to the wonderful Chaser Inn in Shipbourne for lunch, which adds 2.2km (1.4 miles) to the walk length, making a total circular walk from Sevenoaks of 18.5km (11.5 miles).
 Since this crosses some low-lying fields, it is muddier in winter than the rest of the walk.
 Towards the end of the loop there is fairly steep but scenic climb up onto the escarpment.

-A fairly regular bus - the 222 - leaves outside The Chaser Inn on Monday to Fridays (eight departures) and Saturday (five departures).
-There is no service on Sunday or bank holidays.
-The buses run to Tonbridge station in one direction and in the other to Borough Green station, which is on the Maidstone to Victoria line.
+A fairly regular bus - the 222 - lserves The Chaser Inn Monday to Fridays.
+(There is no weekend service, unfortunately.)
+There are five departures a day in either direction, going one way to Tonbridge station and the other to Borough Green station on the Maidstone to Victoria line.

 Transport